renzol2/brain/docs/nyquist-frequency.md

 # Nyquist Frequency

-The sampling theorem's primary consequence of digital audio:
+The [[sampling-signal-processing|sampling]] theorem's primary consequence of digital audio:

-- the highest frequency that can be represented in a digital system is equal to half the sampling rate
+- the highest frequency that can be represented in a digital system is equal to half the [[sample-rate|sample rate]]
 - this frequency is called the **Nyquist Frequency**:

 $N = \frac{SR}{2}$